Zabrane/qlnd/doc/loopGuide.md

 https://boltz.exchange/ and http://submarineswaps.org/.

-All channel images used below were generated using the free [Zap Wallet](https://zap.jackmallers.com/).
+All channel images used below were generated using the non-custodial free [Zap Wallet](https://zap.jackmallers.com/).
+Alternative wallets, including desktop and mobile can be found at [lopp.net](https://www.lopp.net/lightning-information.html)

 # Setup and Installation